chrisnoonan98675/site/xl-deploy/how-to/back-up-xl-deploy.markdown

 tags:
 - system administration
 - repository
+- database
+- backup
+- upgrade
 ---

+It is recommended that you regularly create a backup of your XL Deploy server.
+It is especially important to back up XL Deploy before [upgrading to a new version](/xl-deploy/how-to/upgrade-xl-deploy.html).

+**Important:** XL Deploy [must not be running](/xl-deploy/how-to/shut-down-xl-deploy.html) when you are making a backup.
+Schedule backups outside planned deployment hours to ensure that the server is not being used.

 ## Create a backup

-To create a backup of XL Deploy, several components may need to be backed up depending on your configuration:

-* **Repository**.
+The components that should be included in your backup depend on your XL Deploy configuration.

+### Back up the repository

-    * Built-in repository: Create a backup of the built-in JCR repository by backing up the files in the `repository` directory.
+If you use the [built-in JCR repository](/xl-deploy/how-to/configure-the-xl-deploy-repository.html#location-of-the-repository) (the default), back up the files in the `XLDEPLOY_HOME/repository` directory.

-    * Database repository: Create a backup of both the files in the `repository` directory, as well as the database (using the tools provided by your database vendor).
+If you store the repository in a [database](/xl-deploy/how-to/configure-the-xl-deploy-repository.html#using-a-database), back up the files in the `XLDEPLOY_HOME/repository` directory, and back up the database itself using the tools provided by your database vendor.

+### Back up the configuration

-* **Configuration**.
-Create a backup of the XL Deploy configuration by backing up the files in the `conf` directory in the installation directory.
+To back up your XL Deploy configuration, back up the files in the `XLDEPLOY_HOME/conf` directory.

+### Back up your customizations

-* **Customization**.
-Create a backup of the XL Deploy customizations by backing up the files in the `ext` and `plugins` directory in the installation directory.
+To back up your XL Deploy customizations, back up the files in the `XLDEPLOY_HOME/ext` and `XLDEPLOY_HOME/plugins` directories.
+Refer to the [upgrade procedure](/xl-deploy/how-to/upgrade-xl-deploy.html#upgrade-the-server) for more information about how to handle customizations during upgrades.

-**Note:** XL Deploy **must not** be running when you are making a backup.
-Schedule backups outside planned deployment hours to ensure the server is not being used.

 ## Restore a backup

-To restore a backup of XL Deploy, restore one of the following components:

-* **JCR repository**.
+**Important:** XL Deploy [must not be running](/xl-deploy/how-to/shut-down-xl-deploy.html) when you restore a backup.

+### Restore the repository

-    * Built-in repository: Remove the `repository` directory and replace it with the backup.
+If you use the built-in JCR repository, restore it by removing the `XLDEPLOY_HOME/repository` directory and replacing it with the backup.

-    * Database repository: Remove the `repository` directory and replace it with the backup.
-Next, restore a backup of the database using the tools provided by your vendor.
+If you store the repository in a database, first remove the `XLDEPLOY_HOME/repository` directory and replace it with the backup.
+Then, restore the backup of the database using the tools provided by your database vendor.

+#### Restoring indexes

+If you restore a database backup that is not in sync with the backup of the `XLDEPLOY_HOME/repository` directory, the indexes will be incorrect and the repository will only show configuration items (CIs) created before the backup.
+To fix this issue, delete the indexes and allow XL Deploy to rebuild them when it starts.
+To do so, delete the contents of the following directories:

+* `XLDEPLOY_HOME/repository/repository/index`
+* `XLDEPLOY_HOME/repository/workspaces/default/index`
+* `XLDEPLOY_HOME/repository/workspaces/security/index`

+### Restore the configuration

-* **Configuration**.
-Remove the `conf` directory in the `XLDEPLOY_SERVER_HOME` directory and replace it with the backup.
+To restore your XL Deploy configuration, remove the `XLDEPLOY_HOME/conf` directory and replace it with the backup.
-* **Customization**.
-Remove the `ext` and `plugins` directories in the `XLDEPLOY_SERVER_HOME` directory and replace them with the backups.

-**Note:** XL Deploy **must not** be running when you are restoring a backup.
+### Restore your customizations

+To restore your XL Deploy customizations, remove the `XLDEPLOY_HOME/ext` and `XLDEPLOY_HOME/plugins` directories and replace them with the backups.
+If you are restoring customizations after upgrading XL Deploy, first review the [upgrade procedure](/xl-deploy/how-to/upgrade-xl-deploy.html#upgrade-the-server).
+Some customizations must be redone manually because some files may change between versions of XL Deploy.